mayabenowitz/Maya.Benowitz/README.md

 ## Research Interests & Philosophy

 Much of my work focuses on importing insights and tools from fundamental and statistical physics for physics-based simulations and machine learning applications in computational biology and biophysics.
-Specifically, my work lies at the intersections of algorithmic spectral graph theory, chemical graph theory, operator theory, group theory, and random matrix theory.
-The central theme of my research embodies a highly multidisciplinary approach in finding deep connections between mathematics, physics, machine learning, and biology -- with the aim of pushing new frontiers and developing novel applications at the intersections thereof.
+Specifically, my work lies at the intersections of algorithmic spectral graph theory, chemical graph theory, operator theory, group theory, information theory, and random matrix theory.
+The central theme of my research embodies a highly multidisciplinary approach in finding deep connections between--- mathematics, physics, machine learning, and biology---with the aim of pushing new frontiers and developing novel applications at the intersections thereof.
 I envision a future of _antidisciplinary_ research where fruitful interactions between the disciplines and their respective fields pave the road to a universal learning algorithm --- and, with it, a biological industrial revolution.

 ## Publications & Presentations

 [Machine Learning in Graph-Based Hilbert Spaces](https://static1.squarespace.com/static/5b6a93759772ae3555c31081/t/5be7b8beb8a0453fd322e717/1541912767242/_system_appendPDF_proof_hi.pdf)
 **Maya Benowitz**
 _Submitted to the Journal of Graph Theory, 2018_
 >This paper is centered around a theorem connecting spectral graph theory with operator theory using insights from fundamental physics (Hilbert spaces) and statistical physics (power-laws).
-This theorem allows these two formerly disparate fields to communicate with one another using a unified language.
+This theorem allows these formerly disparate fields to communicate with one another using a unified language.
 As a consequence, new tools for the machine learner's toolkit (graph distances and graph kernels) emerge --- computable in polynomial time.

 [Computational Spectral Mechanics: A New Perspective of Entropy](https://static1.squarespace.com/static/5b6a93759772ae3555c31081/t/5bb99fe653450a0e432811f3/1538891761207/spec.pdf)
 **Maya Benowitz**, Michael Schnieders, Janice Robertson